Returning to Work

 Maintain contact during the leave to help the employee stay connected

-• Be patient as contact may be difficult initially
+• Be patient as contact may prefer to have distance initially

-• Ask how they would like contact (email, phone, text)
+• Ask how they would like to be contacted (email, phone, text)

 • Avoid questions that may seem invasive or investigative